To Find Your Inner Strength, the Third Time’s a Charm

 In the Photo: Author Danielle Pascale completes her first half marathon Photo Credit: Danielle Pascale/Impakter

 My training as a runner hasn’t always been on a smooth path.
-But, my injuries and struggles have come more from my mindset than from the actual act of running.
+But, my injuries and struggles have come more from my mindset than from the actual act of running using the best cold weather running gear.
 When I decided my goal was to run a half marathon, I had just completed the Broad Street 10 Miler after having hip surgery just shy of one year prior.
 I was on top of the world and excited to have completed that race.
 So I thought, “I just ran 10 miles, how hard could it be to add three more miles?”
 But my training was interrupted by a nasty fall, just four weeks before the race, leading to a broken foot that needed surgery.

 On that day, I vividly remember my lack of focus, my negative emotions and negative thinking.
 I was so focused on what was wrong in life that I got distracted and fell down hard.